I'm Honey!

 If you’re not sure what type of writing you might enjoy, try taking a writing class or joining a writing group.
 You’ll never be short on motivation or inspiration.

 There’s no reason to keep to the usual mediums such as painting or drawing, though they would be wonderful.
 Many art forms have dedicated followings, and for good reason.
+You might also enjoy flower arranging or jewelry making, both of which are creative and therapeutic hobbies that allow for self-expression and hands-on fun.
 If you need instruction there are many sources online or in person.

 Just a few mediums to explore: